An Introduction to Understanding NetFlow and SNMP Analysis

 Boosting Network Security with NetFlow Analysis

 NetFlow isn't just about keeping your network running smoothly; it’s also a vital tool for security.
-By monitoring NetFlow data, you can quickly spot and investigate security issues as they happen.
+By monitoring enriched NetFlow data, you can quickly spot and investigate security issues as they happen.
 This fast response is key to protecting your network.
 Plus, you can look back at past NetFlow data for a deeper investigation after security incidents.
 Integrating NetFlow with other security systems creates a stronger defense against cyber threats.

 Conclusion and Next Steps: